If You’re Just Getting Started…Begin Here For Online Backup Basics

 No. Dr.Backup uses your existing Internet connection to transmit files to our offsite storage servers.
 Even though cable, FIOS and other high-speed Internet services speed up the process, some Dr.Backup clients successfully use DSL or even a satellite connection to transmit encrypted data to the Dr.Backup server each night.

 Dr.Backup lets you select individual files or folders for restoration.
 If you have a catastrophic loss, simply install the Dr.Backup client software on your new computer, connect to the Internet and restore all of your data up to the point prior to the unfortunate event.
-In order to recover you data, you must have your encryption key or recovery diskette created at the time you first installed the original backup client software.
+In order to recover your data, you must have your encryption key created at the time you first installed the original backup client software.